eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ "Scalding is built on top of Cascading, a Java library that abstracts away low-level Hadoop details."
 			+ "Scalding is comparable to Pig, but offers tight integration with Scala, bringing advantages of Scala to your MapReduce jobs."
 + ***Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)***
++ Experience working with Big Data, Data Pipelines, Caching and Technologies such as ElasticSearch and Redis
++ Have a thirst for technical challenges with big data and distributed systems, including HBase, Kafka, Elasticsearch and Dropwizard
++ Kylin, Elastic Search, Druid
+	- Kylin
+		* Apache Kylin is an open source distributed analytics engine designed to provide a SQL interface and multi-dimensional analysis on Hadoop and Alluxio supporting extremely large datasets.
+		* Apache Kylin™ is an open source, distributed Analytical Data Warehouse for Big Data; it was designed to provide OLAP (Online Analytical Processing) capability in the big data era.
+By renovating the multi-dimensional cube and precalculation technology on Hadoop and Spark, Kylin is able to achieve near constant query speed regardless of the ever-growing data volume.
+Reducing query latency from minutes to sub-second, Kylin brings online analytics back to big data.
+		* Apache Kylin is a distributed open source online analytics processing (OLAP) engine for interactive analytics Big Data.
+Apache Kylin has been designed to provide SQL interface and multi-dimensional analysis (OLAP) on Hadoop/Spark.
+	- Elastic Search
+		* Elasticsearch is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
+As the heart of the Elastic Stack, it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.
+		* Elasticsearch is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+		* Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
+	- Druid
+		* Apache Druid
+		* Druid is a column-oriented, open-source, distributed data store written in Java.
+Druid is designed to quickly ingest massive quantities of event data, and provide low-latency queries on top of the data.
+The name Druid comes from the shapeshifting Druid class in many role-playing games, to reflect that the architecture of the system can shift to solve different types of data problems.
++ Splunk is looking for a Software Engineer to join the Data Federation engineering team and have a large impact on a team responsible for building ***Federated Search*** capabilities
++ skill set:
+	- managed, maintained, and monitored systems, using:
+		* Amazon Web Services
+		* Datadog
+		* Postgres
+		* Redis
+		* Memcached
+		* Elasticsearch
++ skill set:
+	- Joining us as a Data Engineer, you'll play a key role in one of the aspects of developing software/tech for best in class road features, navigation, and high definition maps.
+You'll bring your experience and skills to our exciting project within a competent, cross-functional, passionate and self-organized team.
+	- Take ownership, improve, scale and iterate on existing data processing pipelines
+	- Design and implement new data processing pipelines;
+	- Collect and monitor performance metrics;
+	- Play a central role in discussing and implementing security best practices.
+	- Good knowledge of at least one programming language (Python, Scala, Java);
+	- Comfortable with SQL, good understanding of SQL engine basics;
+	- Proficient understanding of distributed computing principles;
+	- Hands-on experience with Spark / PySpark;
+	- Experience with Hadoop (or similar) Ecosystem;
+	- Experience with workflow management tools (Airflow, Oozie, Luigi);
+	- Experience with AWS services, in particular S3, EC2, IAM, EMR, Glue, Athena, Kinesis;
+	- Creative, resourceful and innovative problem solver;
+	- Excellent team player with the ability to work within a collaborative environment;
+	- Good communication skills in English, both written and spoken.
 + skill set for data engineering:
 	- work with Scala-based core science and data platform
 	- consumer-facing product layer in java and React